-Theorem \ref{thm-GEE} below articulates several model specifications of generalized estimating equations such that $\widehat{\Delta}_{I}^{\textrm{GEE-g}}$ and $\widehat{\Delta}_{C}^{\textrm{GEE-g}}$ are consistent and asymptotically normal, leading to valid statistical inference for well-defined estimands.
+Under arm-specific random sampling, Theorem \ref{thm-GEE} below articulates several model specifications of GEE such that $\widehat{\Delta}_{I}^{\textrm{GEE-g}}$ and $\widehat{\Delta}_{C}^{\textrm{GEE-g}}$ are consistent and asymptotically normal, leading to valid statistical inference for our estimands.
 The regularity conditions required are moment and continuity assumptions similar to those invoked in Theorem 5.31 of \cite{vaart_1998} for M-estimators.
-Particularly, model specifications S2-S4 in Theorem \ref{thm-GEE} make no assumption on the underlying distribution for the potential outcomes, and hence allow for model-robust estimation of both estimands.
+Particularly, model specifications (S2)-(S4) in Theorem \ref{thm-GEE} make no assumption on the underlying distribution for the potential outcomes, and hence allow for model-robust estimation.